Hemp Research & Pilot Programs Authorized in Sec. 7606

 On February 7, 2014, President Obama signed the Farm Bill of 2013 into law.
-Section 7606 of the act, Legitimacy of Industrial Hemp Research, defines industrial hemp as distinct and authorizes institutions of higher education or State departments of agriculture in states where hemp is legal to grow hemp for research or agricultural pilot programs.
-Since hemp has not been grown in the United States since 1957, there is a strong need for research to develop new varieties of hemp that grow well in various states and meet the current market demands.
+Section 7606 of the act, Legitimacy of Industrial Hemp Research, defines industrial hemp as distinct from marijuana and authorizes institutions of higher education or state department's of agriculture in states that legalized hemp cultivation to regulate and conduct research and pilot programs.

 Download the text of SEC.
 7606.
 LEGITIMACY OF INDUSTRIAL HEMP RESEARCH of the Conference Report to accompany H.R.
 2642.
 (PDF file 37 KB)